ademhoxha/mongodb-repository/README.md

 From the Martin Fowler [web site](https://martinfowler.com/eaaCatalog/repository.html):

-*A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.
+*"A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection.
 Client objects construct query specifications declaratively and submit them to Repository for satisfaction.
-Objects can be added to and removed from the Repository, as they can from a simple collection of objects, and the mapping code encapsulated by the Repository will carry out the appropriate operations behind the scenes.*
+Objects can be added to and removed from the Repository, as they can from a simple collection of objects, and the mapping code encapsulated by the Repository will carry out the appropriate operations behind the scenes."*

-It means that adding, removing, updating, and selecting DB items is done by straightforward methods of the repository, as for the standard JavaScript Array you have Array.prototype.push() for the Repository you have Repository.prototype.add().
+It means that adding, removing, updating, and selecting DB items is done by straightforward methods of the repository, as for the standard JavaScript Array you have Array.prototype.push() for the Repository you will have something like Repository.prototype.insert().

 And as for standard collection you are able to use these methods without writing their implementation.

-You will be able to configure the `connection strategy` (singleton or prototype) and thanks to the promises API to `perform a CRUD operation in a non interrupted code sequence`.
+You will be able to configure the `connection strategy` (singleton or prototype) and thanks to the promises API to `perform a CRUD operation in a vertically not interrupted code sequence`.

 An on the fly generated repository `able to encrypt and decrypt data from and to DB` is also provided.
 ## Installation